pdonis/powerseries/FORMULAS.md

-This is sufficient to implement the recursive generator, since all operations are now known, and the constant e0 is known to be 1 so the integral can get started.bar
+This is sufficient to implement the recursive generator, since all operations are now known, and the constant e0 is known to be 1 so the integral can get started.

 Reciprocal
 ----------